 Starting on left bank at Elliotts Park- named for John Crisman's dog.
 A lot of sweat has turned an overgrown weed bank into a beautiful respite to picnic, fish and launch canoes and kayaks to head downriver.
 If you see John out be sure to thank him.
 A more remote stretch that winds itself through some gorgeous scenery.
 Watch for Bald eagles, deer, and other wildlife.
 Pause to explore a tunnel or two on your trip.
 I-80 bridges are about 2/3 of the way downriver.
 Exit on left bank below fenced area across from Shawville Power Generating Station.
 We are near here.
 Portage required-by car recommended.
 Contact us to help.

-Deer Creek/Rolling Stone 6 miles 2 1/2 hours
+Deer Creek to Rolling Stone 6 miles 2 1/2 hours

 Shorter easy stretch where you will see a few camps.
 Look for RING ROCKS left by lumbermen of a bygone era.
 Stop at Alder Run, climb up into the pines, and marvel at how two very different worlds can be so close.
 Take out Rolling Stone bridge right bank.

 A longer slower stretch with few technical surprises except Buttermilk Falls.
 Though fish in the river here are sparse many of the tributaries hold feisty native trout.
-A hike up Bougher Run will lead you to a waterfall where you may cool off under original running water.
+A hike up Bougher Run will lead you to an 8 foot waterfall where you may cool off under original running water.
 Others offer hikes to scenic vistas.
 Paddle up Sinnemahoning Creek to take out.
 On your left as you go against the flow.

 There are more trips than these.
 Trip times vary depending on water levels, paddling skills, weather conditions.
 They are also PADDLING times-not floating times.